eipi717/priceMatchAppAPI/README.md

 ## Contact

-For inquiries, reach out at `nicholasriven717@gmail.com`.
+For inquiries, reach out at `nicholasriven717@gmail.com` or `https://www.linkedin.com/in/nicholaschho/`.